harripd/H2MMpythonlib/README.md

 The API is intended to be user friendly, while still allowing for great flexibility.
 Suggestions are welcome for ways to improve the code and interface.

 ## Full Documentation
-Full codumentation can be found at [h2mmpythonlib.readthedocs.io](https://h2mmpythonlib.readthedocs.io)
+Full dodumentation can be found at [h2mmpythonlib.readthedocs.io](https://h2mmpythonlib.readthedocs.io)

 ### See Also